Miva supports Full Page Caching using Redis, an in-memory data store that helps storefront pages load faster.

 Runtime JSON API Caching

-- Runtime_CategoryList_Load_Query
+Runtime_CategoryList_Load_Query -

-- Runtime_ProductList_Load_Query
+Runtime_ProductList_Load_Query -

-- Runtime_CategoryProductList_Load_Query
+Runtime_CategoryProductList_Load_Query -

-- Runtime_RelatedProductList_Load_Query
+Runtime_RelatedProductList_Load_Query Runtime_MerchandisingProductList_Load_Query

 Runtime JSON Cache Key Format

-For Runtime_CategoryList_Load_Query
+- For

 Hit/Miss Counters